Courseiva

 Why this answer

-Options A and D are correct.
-System Copy is a standard SAP migration method.
-SAP DMO with SUM is a tool for migrating to SAP HANA.
+The correct answers are A and B. System Copy (SAP) is a standard SAP migration method that replicates an entire SAP system.
+SAP DMO with SUM is a dedicated migration tool for migrating to SAP HANA, including upgrades.

 MCQmedium